 Includes an easy-grip handle to help you maintain a firm grasp at all times.
 Japanese stainless steel tempered blades and hand-sharpened edge construction ensures the scissors are built to last.
-Feature a length of 6.5 inches, enabling you to safely use the scissors for all hair lengths.
 Gold-painted tension and adjustment screw make it simple to fine-tune the scissors as needed.

 Finger holes are very small.
 Scissors tend to wear down quickly.

 Durable scissors are constructed from premium stainless steel.
 Come with removable rubber finger inserts that fit fingers and thumbs of all sizes.
 Sold with a zippered storage case that enables you to carry the scissors with you anywhere you go.
 Precise blades are made to last.